Matt266/STM32_CO2_Sensor/README.md

 `

 There was also an AVR inline assembly call which I replaced even though it didn't seem to cause problems.

+The Arduino Code itself is relatively simple: A small startup sequence configures and tests the sensor as well as initializes the e-Paper.
+After that every 5 minutes a single shot measurement is taken.
+For simplicity I utilized the busy waiting that was already implemented in the CO2-Librarie while waiting for the measurement data.
+After recieving the data strings are formatted for printing them on the e-Paper.
+The red, yellow and green LEDs are switched on/off based on CO2 threshold values.
+After displaying the new data on the display low power sleep is entered for 5min before taking the next measurement.